Guardians add starting pitcher before deadline, acquire RHP Alex Cobb from Giants for prospects

 The AL Central leaders were among several contenders in the market for a front-of-the-rotation starter and landed the 36-year-old Cobb, who hasn't pitched in the major leagues since hip surgery last Oct.
 31.

+He was also the winning pitcher against Cleveland in the 2013 AL wild card game.

 Cobb made six minor league starts in July, going 1-1 with a 3.93 ERA while striking out 24 and walking seven in 18 1/3 innings.
-He was on the verge of returning to the majors but developed a blister on his right index finger during his last outing, for Triple-A San Jose on Friday.
+Cobb, who made the All-Star team in 2023, was on the verge of returning to the majors but developed a blister on his right index finger during his last outing, for Triple-A San Jose on Friday.

 Cobb went 7-7 with a 3.87 ERA in 28 starts last season and has a $10 million salary this year.
 He can become a free agent after the World Series.